 A further step is to examine any investments to see if there are any restrictions on how quickly they can be sold off and converted into cash.
 Finally, review the inventory asset in detail to estimate how long it will be before this asset can be converted into finished goods, sold, and cash received from customers.
 It is quite possible that the period required to convert inventory into cash will be so long that this asset is irrelevant from the perspective of being able to pay for current liabilities.

-The next major activity is to net these analyses together into a modified short-term cash flow statement, using very brief time periods, such as intervals of every three to five days.
+The next major activity is to net these analyses together into a modified short-term cash forecast, using very brief time periods, such as intervals of every three to five days.
 If there is a shortage in the amount of available cash in any time bucket, it will be necessary to either plan for a delayed payment to a supplier, or to obtain sufficient cash from new debt or equity to offset the shortfall.

 A working capital analysis of this type should be conducted at ongoing, regular intervals.